cdcepi/FluSight-forecast-hub/target-data/README.md

 # Target data

+**Please Note: The target data description below pertains to the 2023-24 FluSight season.
+Target data for the 2024-25 season will remain focused on influenza laboratory-confirmed hospital admissions.
+However, updated details and links to current data sets will be provided as they become available.**

 The target-data folder contains the laboratory confirmed influenza hospital admission ("gold standard") data that FluSight forecasts are eventually compared to.
 Influenza hospitalization data are taken from the [HealthData.gov COVID-19 Reported Patient Impact and Hospital Capacity by State Timeseries](https://healthdata.gov/Hospital/COVID-19-Reported-Patient-Impact-and-Hospital-Capa/g62h-syeh).

 *Table of Contents*